Most of the Xennials’ subculture has vanished—but not all of it.

 Ultimately, at least to us, your character is a choice.

-If nothing else, moral character choices were the central theme of our whole pop-cultural upbringing; it’s that mandatory socially-conscious episode of every weekly television drama or sitcom for an entire teenage decade.
-When all is said and done, we just want to hang out, be nice, and play video games with friends.
+If nothing else, moral character choices were the central theme of our pop-cultural upbringing; it’s that mandatory socially-conscious episode of every weekly television drama or sitcom for an entire teenage decade.
+We want to hang out, be nice, and play video games with friends.